 - Also called inbound links – in case you hear that terminology and are not sure – it is one in the same word.

-- Links from another website that can point to any page of your website from any page of their website.
+- Links from another website can point to any page of your website from any page of their website.

-- Backlinks should not be bought – even back in 2005 Matt Cutts spoke about buying them and that they do you NO good.
+- Backlinks should not be bought – even back in 2005 Matt Cutts spoke about buying them and that they do you no good.

 How Can You Generate Backlinks to Your Website or Blog?

-- Participation in Communities – If you visit other blogs, forums, etc. and participate and they have an interest in yours they will link back to your website.
+- Participation in Communities – If you visit other blogs, forums, etc., and participate and they have an interest in yours they will link back to your website.

 - Teach – If you can teach something in a post that is valuable – others will link to your post and share it with their friends and colleagues.

-- Giveaway your own product – a product or service like an eBook, or a new plug-in or app.
+- Give away your own product – a product or service like an eBook, or a new plug-in or app.

 - Social Media – Sharing your content via social media is another way to generate links to your site.
 Creative headlines can help expedite this tactic.